 - Washington, D.C.

 Note: Take these statistics with a grain of salt.
 These do not reflect the value of your case or any individual case.
-To get a better idea of the value of YOUR claim, you need to speak with a personal injury attorney who can address all of the relevant facts in your case.
+To better understand the value of YOUR claim, you need to speak with a personal injury attorney who can address all of the relevant facts in your case.

 Why?
-Because typical car accident settlement amounts are, as we have been saying all along, unbelievably specific to the unique facts and circumstances in your case.
+Because typical car accident settlement amounts are, as we have been saying all along, unbelievably specific to your case’s unique facts and circumstances.